 This project was started in March using in-house (ARS) funds to ensure we could get the first year of field work done in 2016.
 Funding from CDFA Pierce's Disease Control Program became available July 1, 2016 and is being used for the remainder of the project.
 Three hundred grapevines, Merlot on 3309 rootstock, were obtained (donated by) from Duarte nursery, repotted into three gallon pots and held in a screenhouse until being used in the field, or held in a canyard near Corvallis isolated from any vineyards.
 Plants were tested for Grapevine red blotch virus (GRBV) prior to use in the field experiment and all plants tested negative for GRBV in PCR assays using two sets of primers.
 Beginning in April 15 plants were placed in each of three vineyards, for a one month period (45 plants each month total).
 Then in mid-May these plants were returned to Corvallis, treated with a systemic insecticide and stored in a screenhouse.
-The second set of plants will be collected from the vineyards in mid-May, the process repeated each month through September.
-The last set of plants will be collected from the vineyards in mid-October, there are a total of six sets of plants in each vineyard for a total of 270 trap plants with an additional 30 plants that have not been taken to a vineyard and remained in the screenhouse or canyard during the summer.
-The last set of plants were tested for GRBV the first week of November.
+The second set of plants were taken to the vineyards in mid-May, the process repeated each month through September.
+The last set of plants was returned to the greenhouse in Corvallis in mid-October, there are a total of six sets of plants in each vineyard for a total of 270 trap plants with an additional 30 plants that have not been taken to a vineyard and remained in the screenhouse or canyard during the summer.
+In 2017, four vineyards are being used in the study, two in southern Oregon and two in the Willamette Valley, again 15 plants per vineyard per month.
+After the last set of plants was collected all 300 plants were tested for GRBV in November 2016.
+A subset of the plants were tested in May of 2017 and all were tested in October of 2017 and will be tested again in September of 2018.
+A subset (25%) of the trap plants for the 2017 study were tested in November of 2017 and all 400 will be tested in the fall of 2018 and 2019.